voxy-ai/guides/BUSINESS_IMPLEMENTATION_LLM.md

 In essence, scalability and performance considerations are like orchestrating a successful event.
 By preparing your chat agents to handle increased demands and ensuring their efficient operation, you create an environment where interactions are seamless, responsive, and enjoyable for users.
 Just as a well-organized event leaves guests happy, well-prepared chat agents leave users satisfied and eager to engage.

-### Integrating with Existing Systems and Applications {#integrating-with-existing-systems-and-applications}
+### Integrating with Existing Systems and Applications

 When it comes to making your autonomous chat agents work seamlessly with your current tools, think of it as getting different puzzle pieces to fit together perfectly.
 Integrating with existing systems and applications involves connecting your chat agents with the software you already use.
 Here's a simple guide on how to make these pieces work together: